faraazmahomed/Toolkit-MHPSS/readme.md

 Please wait a few moments, and soon the files will have been imported.

+> Pay attention to the warning above!
+Check the flows names before importing if you don't want them to be overwritten.

 ## What will be imported?
 + Flows;
 + Groups;